How Hospitality can kill Christian Community-

 That said:

 I cannot remain silent.
-In the context of the book the quote had nothing at all to do with with evangelism, reaching the lost, missions, or becoming a mission minded church.
-Mr. Temple’s book is all about making a case for for ministers and Christians getting on board with the implementation of state-sponsored welfare systems.
-Whatever you believe about state-sponsored social welfare, it’s not exactly an evangelistic enterprise.
+In the context of the book the quote had nothing at all to do with evangelism, reaching the lost, missions, or becoming a mission minded church.
+Seriously.
+The book is all about making a case for ministers and Christians getting on board with the implementation of state-sponsored welfare systems.
+Whatever one believes about state-sponsored social welfare, it’s far from an evangelistic enterprise.

 Now back to the actual point I was attempting to make here.